sinclairzx81/typebox/readme.md

 ### Convert

 Use the Convert function to convert a value into its target type if a reasonable conversion is possible.
-This function may return an invalid value which should be checked prior to use.
+Passing structurally invalid values to this function may cause this function to return invalid results.
+You should check the result of this function before use.
+The Convert function can be used to preprocess values prior to validation.

 ```typescript
 const T = Type.Object({